top of page

 Through education, advocacy, and grassroots mobilization, we will tirelessly work to ensure that the interests of our community are prioritized over corporate profits, and that the beauty and tranquility of our island are preserved for future generations.

-We will not compromise on our commitment to a safe, sustainable, and environmentally responsible future for Fernandina Beach and Nassau County.
+We will not compromise on our commitment to a safe, sustainable, and environmentally responsible future for Fernandina Beach and Nassau County, including coordinating and retaining lobbying and law firms to assist in this fight.

 Our Financial Structure